nebula-navigator/nebula-navigator.github.io/_publications/eclipsing-binary-in-tess.md

 ---
 We present a new eclipsing binary found in Tarleton Observatory’s archival data.
 The observations were conducted from December 10, 2020 to December 22, 2020, spanning over 9 nights.
 The estimated period from Lomb-Scargle is 0.595 days.
-The primary is an A9 sub-giant.
+The primary is an A9 sub-giant with a V-magnitude of 13.93.
 The system is located in the IAU constellation of Monoceros.
 We present new set of orbital parameters of the candidate using transit data from Tarleton Observatory, crossmatched with TESS light curves of the target.
 The light curve modeling was done using Wilson-Devinney (WD) code.